Meet Peter Stafford Wilson, the Music Director and Conductor of the Symphony

 Peter Stafford Wilson’s schedule has taken him around the world!
 He has guest conducted the orchestras of Bozeman, Chautauqua, Dallas, Detroit, Charlotte, Indianapolis, Kansas City, Louisville, North Carolina, Phoenix, Roanoke, Seattle, Syracuse, Tucson, Tulsa, West Virginia and Youngstown.
-He also led the Independence Day Concert with Peter Nero’s Philly Pops Orchestra and the Northeastern Pennsylvania Philharmonic’s highly popular “Awesome Classics” series, the Orquesta Filarmonica de Montevideo, and Hong Kong Sinfonietta.
+He also led the Independence Day Concert with Peter Nero’s Philly Pops Orchestra and the Northeastern Pennsylvania Philharmonic’s highly popular “Awesome Classics” series, the Orquesta Filarmonica de Montevideo, the Hong Kong Sinfonietta, and the Shenzhen Symphony.
 He maintains an ongoing relationship with Cedarville University, which began in 2008, and in 2012-2013, he served the University as Interim Conductor of the Cedarville Orchestra.
 In 2023, Wilson made an unscheduled emergency substitution for the ailing music director of the Lancaster (OH) Festival.

 No stranger to the lyric theater, Mr. Wilson has held the positions of Principal Conductor of South Carolina’s Opera Charleston and Music Director of the Ohio Light Opera and conducted performances at Spoleto Festival USA, Young Artists Opera Theater, College Light Opera, Canton Lyric Opera and Otterbein College Opera Theatre.